tc39/proposal-top-level-await/README.md

 ```

 This mechanism could even be codified into `import()` by making it reject if
 the target module has not run to end of source text in Evaluation yet.
+At the current time [a search](https://github.com/search?utf8=%E2%9C%93&q=%22export+async+function%22&type=Code) for "export async function" on github produces over 5000 unique code examples of exporting an async function.

 ## Specification